ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Data

 \section{Data}

 We start this section by describing the sample and variables used in the analysis.
-We then discuss changes in the prices and quantities of capital and labor inputs in the United States and other OECD countries.
+We then discuss changes in factor prices and quantities in the United States and other OECD countries.